 The Union Pacific diesel roster was published by Don Dover in multiple issues of his magazine Extra 2200 South in 1979 and 1980.
 I continued to do limited research into UP's steam locomotives throughout the early 1980s as time permitted, usually focusing on the Union Pacific's predecessor companies in Utah.

 (As a side note, Gordon McCulloh wrote in April 2010 that he started compiling his roster of Union Pacific steam locomotives on an Apple IIe home computer, back in 1980-1981.
 "I was frustrated by the seeming complexities of the UP loco numberings.
-When I got to the ORN/OWRN I was convinced I'd go crazy before I ever had their renumberings figured out, but in retrospect there is no doubt in my mind the OSL has been at least twenty times harder to feel like I've really gotten it sorted out . . .
-That feeling is still ongoing.")
+When I got to the ORN/OWRN I was convinced I'd go crazy before I ever had their renumberings figured out, but in retrospect there is no doubt in my mind the OSL has been at least twenty times harder to feel like I've really gotten it sorted out.")

 From the mid 1990s and through to 2006 I was completely involved with other publishing projects that produced a series of books about Union Pacific's diesel locomotive fleet and Chicago & North Western's diesel fleet, along with other book projects about Ogden railroads (2002) and Union Pacific cabooses (2005).

 During the late 1990s I became briefly involved with Union Pacific's steam locomotives as I was finishing "Diesels of the Union Pacific, 1934-1982, The Classic Era, Volume I," published in 1999.
 As part of that effort I had compiled a chronology of Union Pacific's locomotive fleet, from 1934 to 1982, including purchases and retirements.
 I included steam locomotives to put UP's diesel locomotives in context with their overall locomotive fleet.
 For my own use, I expanded the steam locomotive portion to include the 1915-1933 time period.
-When I first made the UtahRails.net web site available in 2001-2002, I included that same chronology on this web page.
+When I first made the UtahRails.net web site available in 2001-2002, I included the two chronologies as part of the website.
 At that time I attempted to carry the roster back to cover the period between 1864 and 1915, but the renumberings and rebuilt 4-4-0s and 4-6-0s during the 1880s and 1890s seemed to scramble the whole roster into a confusing mess, and I gave up. -- (View the 1915-1933 UP Locomotive Chronology)

 Between 2000 and 2006 I completed a series of magazine articles for The Streamliner, the publication of Union Pacific Historical Society.
 I was kept busy developing the stories about various parts of Union Pacific in Utah.
 The end result of this effort were articles about Union Pacific's Park City Branch, their operations in the Tintic Mining District, and their mainline route in Weber and Echo canyons.